pmotionf/mmc-cli/README.md

-# MCL CLI
+# MMC CLI

-> A command line interface to the PMF Motion Control Library.
+> A command line version of PMF's MMC utility.